-Wartburg Castle located near town of Eisenach is one of the oldest castles in Germany.
-It was founded by German Duke Ludwig de Springer in 1067 AD.
+Wartburg Castle, located near town of Eisenach, is one of the oldest castles in Germany.
+It was founded by the German Duke Ludwig de Springer in 1067 AD.
 There is an amazing legend about the castle’s name which was told to be given after the Duke saw the fascinating mountains and decided to build a castle right on that place.

-Actually this castle was worth being restored as its name makes visitors remind attractive periods and out-standing people in Germany history.
-To tempt visitors we should remind three things in the castle history: Martin Luther, minstrels’ contests and fantastic Alps views from the castle’s drawbridge.
+Actually this castle was worth being restored as its name makes visitors remember attractive periods and outstanding people in Germany history.
+To tempt visitors, we should mention three things in the castle’s history: Martin Luther, minstrels’ contests and fantastic hilltop views from the castle’s drawbridge.

 The Wartburg drawbridge is one of the most amazing architectural parts of the huge castle.
-It attracts big interest because of two reasons: this castle entrance has saved its initial view and structure and it opens to visitors the access to fantastic images of the Alps.
+It draws great interest because of two reasons: this castle entrance has preserved its initial look and structure and it allows the visitors to see the breathtaking views of the Alps.

-Actually the castle’s architecture reminds the best-known periods of its history: Romanesque, Gothic and Renaissance; and the huge sizes of the castle’s towers, the Great Hall with its Latin Cross on the top and numerous buildings within the castle territory impress visitors by their power and stability.
+Actually the castle’s architecture reminds of the best-known periods of its history: Romanesque, Gothic and Renaissance; and the impressive sizes of the castle’s towers, the Great Hall with its Latin Cross on the top and numerous buildings within the castle territory impress visitors with their power and stability.

-But the main reason of Wartburg’s perfect integrity and care is its close connection with one of Luther’s most significant period.
-Luther was sent to this castle due to expulsion cause by his Reformation leading.
-Some scholars admit that the very this castle atmosphere inspired Luther to make excellent translation of the New Testament into German and provide standards of the German language being used till present times.
-His workroom still vitally reflects his daily life in the castle.
-The saved medieval desk keeps the Bible with his comments on the margins and the walls hold the Luther’s and his wife’s pictures painted by Cranach Lucas the Elder.
+However the main reason of Wartburg’s perfect integrity and care is its close connection with one of Martin Luther’s most significant periods of life.
+Luther was exiled to this castle due to his Reformation leading.
+Some scholars admit that the very atmosphere of this castle inspired Luther to make an excellent translation of the New Testament into German and provide standards of the German language that are still being used today.
+His workroom vitally reflects his daily life in the castle.
+The excellently preserved medieval desk keeps the Bible with his comments on the margins and the walls hold the pictures of Luther and his wife painted by Cranach Lucas the Elder.

-After one-year housing Luther left the castle, but his Wartburg activity made numerous pilgrims visit the castle as one of the saint places in Germany.
+After a year-long exile Luther left the castle, but his Wartburg activity made numerous pilgrims visit the castle as one of the sacred places in Germany.

-In 1999 UNESCO recognized Wartburg Castle as place worth being listed in the World Heritage List because of its saved unique architecture and outstanding history.
+In 1999, UNESCO recognized Wartburg Castle as place worth being listed in the World Heritage List because of its preserved unique architecture and outstanding history.
 Thus, the castle has the national significance status and attracts thousands of tourists every year.